-Women Made Incremental Progress in Tech the Past Few Years (Infographic)
+Women Made Incremental Progress in Tech the Past Few Years (Infographic) From industry leaders to startups to venture capital, here is where women are making an impact.

 Silicon Valley is a stronghold of the tech industry, but it is actually Chicago and Boston that can claim the highest number of women-founded startups, according to a recent infographic presented by Coupofy.com.
 Thirty percent of the Windy City's tech startups were launched by female founders.